jmmoore/announcements/README.md

 ## Donate
 Membership is free.
 Donations are appreciated.

-Monthly costs up to $150
+Monthly costs up to $100

 * Meetup Group
-* Presentation Streaming
 * Site Hosting
 * The Labor Party membership